gs4711/org.openhab.binding.velux/README.md

 ## Supported/Tested Firmware Revisions

-The Velux Bridge in API version ONE (firmware version 0.1.1.*) allows to activate a set of predefined actions, so called scenes.
+The Velux Bridge in API version one (firmware version 0.1.1.*) allows activating a set of predefined actions, so called scenes.
 Therefore beside the bridge, only one main thing exists, the scene element.
-Unfortunately the next-generation firmware version TWO is not upward compatible so that you'll loose the public web frontend due to this upgrade.
-On the other hand, the 2.x firmware provide full access to any IO-Home compatible devices not limited to Velux and includes many different features (which are not yet implemented in this binding).
+The next-generation firmware version two is not backward compatible, and does not provide a public web frontend, but version two does provide full access to any IO-Home compatible devices not limited to Velux and includes many different features.

 | Firmware revision | Release date | Description                                                             |
 |:-----------------:|:------------:|-------------------------------------------------------------------------|